its-kundan/floating-social-icons/README.md

 *Floating social media icons (Twitter, GitHub, LinkedIn, Telegram, YouTube) positioned on the right side of a portfolio website*

 > **Note**: The demo shows floating social media icons integrated into a portfolio website with a dark theme, featuring smooth hover effects and professional styling.

-### 🖼️ Demo Image Setup
-To add your own demo screenshot:
-1. Take a screenshot of your website with the floating icons
-2. Save it as `demo-screenshot.png` in the root directory
-3. The image will automatically appear in the README
+The icons are positioned on the far right side and include Twitter, GitHub, LinkedIn, Telegram, and YouTube with their respective brand colors.

+**Demo Features:**
+- 🎨 Dark theme portfolio with professional styling
+- 📱 Responsive design that works on all screen sizes
+- 🎯 Floating icons positioned on the right edge
+- ✨ Smooth hover animations and transitions
+- 🔗 Direct links to social media profiles

 ## Features